 18.2 Customer will defend, indemnify and hold harmless Adloop from and against any costs, damages, expenses, and liabilities (including, but not limited to, reasonable attorneys’ fees) arising out of or in relation to third-party claims or actions arising out of or relating to:

 (a) any breach by Customer or any Authorized User of the restrictions set forth in Section 6 above;

 (b) any violation of applicable law by Customer;

-(c) any data, information, or content inputted into the Adloop MOP or otherwise provided by Customer, including any actual or alleged infringement of third-party intellectual property rights or rights to privacy arising out of any such data, information, or content, including Customer Data;
+(c) any data, information, or content inputted into the Adloop Media Optimisation Platform or otherwise provided by Customer, including any actual or alleged infringement of third-party intellectual property rights or rights to privacy arising out of any such data, information, or content, including Customer Data;

 (d) any of Customer’s products or services;

 (e) any material breach by Customer of this Agreement; or

 (f) any gross negligence, wilful misconduct, or fraud by Customer.